Long-tailed goral

 The long-tailed goral or Amur goral (Naemorhedus caudatus) is a species of ungulate of the family Bovidae found in the mountains of eastern and northern Asia, including Russia, China, and Korea.
 A population of this species exists in the Korean Demilitarized Zone, near the tracks of the Donghae Bukbu Line.
 The species is classified as endangered in South Korea, with an estimated population less than 250.
 It has been designated South Korean natural monument 217.
-In 2003, the species was reported as being present in Arunachal Pradesh, in northeast India.

 Geographical distribution

 The long-tailed goral (also known as the Chinese gray goral) was and is sparsely found in the wild throughout China, Russia, and Korea, as well as the Himalayas.
 The main population in the wild today is found in Russia where there is a population of about 600 which is in decline; in other places the populations are below 200.

+In 2003, the species was reported as being present in Arunachal Pradesh, in northeast India.
+However, subsequent studies consider this as misidentification, probably representing a red goral instead.